EnochPoon/Python-Course/lessons/lesson00.md

 ## What is Programming?

 Programming, in its simplest form, is basically providing instructions for a computer to perform a task.
 We use programming languages such as Python to write code (i.e. these instructions).
 Sometimes writing code can be simple, sometimes it can get really complex.
-If you're new to programming, Python is one of the best starting languages as it is beginner friendly.
+Either way, Python is agreed by many programmers as one of the most beginner-friendly programming languages that also has a very high popularity in the workforce.

 ## About this course

 - This course is entirely made as an introduction to the field of programming.
-- The programming language used throughout the course is **Python 3**
 - While this course does teach a decent amount about how to code in Python, please note that **this course is rather more focused on learning how to think like a programmer.** Therefore, this course would rather be similar to the style of a first-year computer science course: more academic-style than application-style.
 However, proficiency in academic-style programming can allow you to learn its many applications as well as other programming languages much more efficiently.
-- Although this course is very beginner-focused, it may not necessarily mean that it is "easy".
-The path to becoming a better programmer requires a lot of logical thinking, and puzzle-solving skills.
-Therefore, if you think you are good at math, there is a higher chance that you can do better in this course.
+- The course content was designed with the assumption that **you have very little to no prior knowledge of programming**, though it may not necessarily mean that it is "easy".
+The path to becoming a better programmer requires a lot of logical thinking and puzzle-solving skills.
+If you think you are good at math, there is a higher chance that you can do better in this course.
 But if you are not so good at math, this course may be more challenging.
 - This course also includes a lot of exercises.
 Just like learning math, you cannot simply read notes, memorize them, and expect yourself to be a proficient programmer; this skill requires a lot of practice.
   - There have been many cases where students may take several hours, sometimes over the span of days, just to solve a single problem.
 Stressing yourself too much from programming can be damaging to your health, so be sure you take breaks at certain times.

 ## Setup

-In order to code, you will (of course) require some software installed on your computer.
+In order to begin your programming journey, you will (of course) require some software installed on your computer.
 An **integrated development environment (IDE)** is a software used for coding along with many other features in order to aid a programmer.
 There are many IDE's out there, but if you have no idea which IDE to download, I suggest you use **Wing 101** (see setup links below from University of Waterloo's CS 116 course):

 **Warning: the setup guides below will tell you to install Python 3.7.2.
 Do not do that; instead, install the most recent Python version (e.g. Python 3.8.2 or later).
 Also, if they mention Dr. Racket, you don't have to know what that is.
 Just keep reading along.**